Wakanda/sources-angular-wakanda/README.md

 Here are the following modifications made to the original yeoman Gruntfile :

 * a `proxyMiddleware` is applied to the different connect tasks
-* a wakandeApp attribute, containing infos about your wakanda app server was added to the yeoman attribute in the grunt config
+* a wakandaApp attribute, containing infos about your wakanda app server was added to the yeoman attribute in the grunt config (from `wakandaApp.json` file)
-* for each connect task, a configureProxies:target task was added
+* for each connect task, a `configureProxies:target` task was added
+* added the wakWebFolder target in clean and copy tasks, to be able to transfer your built project to your wakanda WebFolder, just by doing `grunt wakCopyBuild` (expect to have to add --force, I left this warning because it empties the WebFolder before copying the build)